fabiocfabini/Quantum-Computing/README.md

 The repository is structured as follows:

 -  `TP_classes` contains the course material in the form of Jupyter Notebooks.
 This notebooks are used in the classes.
+   -  `03class.ipynb`: Introduction to Quantum Computing in Qiskit.
+Simulating a Quantum Computer.
+Getting familiar with the Qiskit API.
+   -  `04class.ipynb`: Getting familiar with the IBM backends.
+Depth of a Quantum Circuit.
+Superdense Coding.